klavins/EE546_W25/EE546_W25/Lectures/Intro.md

     - Explainability
     - Provenance

-  - If you have always struggled to really understand math, Lean an absolutely amazing self-learning tool.
+  - If you have always struggled to really understand math, Lean is an absolutely amazing self-learning tool.